FriedrichMueller/SUB-indoorInformationSystem/README.md

-### Prototype/ project idea for presenting cetralized Indoor-Information
+### Prototype/ project idea for presenting centralized Indoor-Information

-The idea is to create an Indoor-Information System for the SUB Göttingen (https://www.sub.uni-goettingen.de/sub-aktuell/) for providing centralized location information to the users.
+The idea is to create an Indoor-Information System for the SUB Göttingen (https://www.sub.uni-goettingen.de/sub-aktuell/) for providing centralized location-based information to the users.

 ### See the prototype:
 * Download Zip-folder or clone the project repository.